 As activewear continues to make its way into daily wear, there is a growing number of companies eager to facilitate our casual ways ethically and sustainably.
 Many companies with a focus on outdoor sports are often the most enlightened about sustainability, presumably because they have a personal stake in not wanting the environment to be reduced to garbage.
 That’s good news for us because it means we have lots of choices when it comes to ethical and eco-friendly activewear and athleisure apparel!

 What to look for in ethical and sustainable activewear

 Natural fibers: You can find brands made stylishly with a blend of organic cotton or hemp and a little bit of synthetic fiber for stretch.
-Organic natural fibers are not only better for the environment, they’re better for your skin and release odor better than synthetics.
-Also look for merino, which is the most sweat-wicking and odor fighting — so much so that you don’t have to wash it after you exercise in it.
+Organic natural fibers are not only better for the environment, they release odor better than synthetics.
+Also look for merino, which is the most sweat-wicking and odor-fighting — so much so that you don’t have to wash it after you exercise in it.
 Just hang it up to dry.